beeware/Python-Apple-support/README.rst

 This project packages the Python standard library, but does not address building binary wheels.
 Binary wheels for macOS can be obtained from PyPI. `Mobile Forge
 <https://github.com/beeware/mobile-forge>`__ is a project that provides the
-tooling to build build binary wheels for iOS (and potentially for tvOS, watchOS, and visionOS, although that hasn't been tested).
+tooling to build build binary wheels for iOS (and potentially for tvOS and watchOS although that hasn't been tested).

 Historical support
 ------------------